-Around this time last year, I was with Autocar Magazine at the Paris Motor Show, reporting on announcements from Spanish car giant SEAT.
+Recently, I joined Autocar Magazine at the Paris Motor Show, to report on announcements from Spanish car giant SEAT.

 As well as getting a first look at the SEAT Ateca X-Perience concept SUV, I spent some time with SEAT president, Luca de Meo and presented a stand tour film:

 These quick-turnaround shoot-edit videos were destined for the SEAT-sponsored Autocar Paris Motor Show 2016 blog, alongside photos and regular news nuggets from the show.

 I turned the internet’s air blue as I guested on this week’s Smashing Security podcast.